xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 - Dataset size and model size vs. performance

-If we give a fixed value for compute budget.
-The increase of data size and model size can all lead to a better model performance
+If we give a fixed value for the compute budget, an increase of data size and model size can both lead to better model performance.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-18.png">